-1) It is whether your state ement is true or not.
+1) It is) It is whether your statement is true or not.

 A) questionable B) quintessential C) questioning

 D) quaint E) quantitative

-2) How are you A) fluid D) fluky 3) That temple is B) part of the course E) sheets like this of selection of three as been introduced, each e will contain three practice ne with questions from a e different topics.
+2) How are you A) fluid D) fluky 3) That temple is B) Technical English Questions B) Once each topic has been introduced, each part of the course will contain three practice sheets like this one with questions from a selection of three different topics.

 A) faithful B) sacred C) moral

 D) scared E) worshipping

-developed in other ar are provided in each p n both a good indication ess, as well as good in the same style as y ead
+developed in other ar are provided in each p both a good indication as ead ess, as well as good

 A) hurried B) hurt C) hushed

 D) hurtful E) humble